syncfusion-content/wpf-docs/wpf/CheckedListBox/Appearance.md

 # Appearance

-## ItemTemplate
+## Item Template

-The Itemtemplate is used set DataTemplate which is used to display each item.
+The Item template is used set DataTemplate which is used to display each item.

 {% tabs %}
 {% highlight XAML %}